Search and Hit Enter

 A side on brightly lit view of a plate of FODMAP friendly vegetarian chilli served with salad, guacamole, a wedge of lime, some fodmap friendly 'pickled red onion', corn chips, sour cream and tomatoes.
 It sits atop terracotta tiles in bright sunlight, with the shadow of some palm leaves in the background of the image

-4. Spaghetti aglio e olio
+4. Low FODMAP spaghetti aglio e olio

 This delicious gluten free pasta is finished with a garlic infused oil for all the flavour of the classic spaghetti aglio e olio, made without FODMAPs.